Cursor vs NeuroCode

 $30.00/mo

-NeuroCode offers a free plan with essential features and paid plans for advanced capabilities.
+Offers a free tier with basic features and paid subscriptions for advanced capabilities and higher usage limits.

 -